 How to verify if your CPU supports Virtualization manually

 If you prefer to do things manually, you can verify whether your CPU supports VT-x (on Intel) or AMD-V (on AMD) by investigating the specifications of your CPU manually.
-To do this, follow one of the two guide bellow (according to your CPU manufacturer):
+To do this, follow one of the two guides below (according to your CPU manufacturer):

 With Intel processors, you can see whether Virtualization is supported by looking at the Processor Documentation which can be found on ARK.INTEL.COM.
 Once you get there, use the search function to search for your specific CPU model.